santiment/academy/src/docs/metrics/exchange-funds-flow/index.md

 There are three separate metrics regarding exchange funds flow:

-- exchange inflow - How many coins/tokens are moved from non-exchange to exchange wallets.
+- `exchange_inflow` - How many coins/tokens are moved from non-exchange to
+  exchange wallets.
-- exchange outflow - How many coins/tokens are moved from exchange to non-exchange wallets.
+- `exchange_outflow` - How many coins/tokens are moved from exchange to
+  non-exchange wallets.
-- exchange balance - The difference inflow-outflow (inflow minus outflow).
-The usefulness of this metric comes from the fact that transactions from missing/unknown exchange wallets to missing/unknown exchange wallets cancel each other - for example the way Coinbase works makes it impossible to detect exchange wallets.
+- `exchange_balance` - The difference inflow-outflow (inflow minus outflow).
+The usefulness of this metric comes from the fact that transactions from missing/unknown exchange wallets to missing/unknown exchange wallets cancel each other.

+Some of the metrics have a USD equivalent - the raw value is multiplied by the price of the coin/token at the given date.
+The available USD metrics are `exchange_inflow_usd` and `exchange_outflow_usd`

 ![bitcoin funds in/outflow](bitcoin-funds-inflow-outflow.png)
 ![bitcoin funds balance](bitcoin-funds-flow-balance.png)